dev3-extensions/db-manager/README.md

-this package is meant to serve as a utility to access local (sqlitejs, mongodbjs), browser embedded (indexed DB), and remote databases
+this node module is meant to serve as a utility to access local (sqlitejs), browser embedded (indexed DB), and remote databases